-When I was choosing courses for my MS in Business Analytics degree, I found myself feeling quite confused.
+When I was choosing courses for my MS in Business Data Analytics degree, I found myself feeling quite confused.
 My uncertainties revolved around two main questions: What will I learn?
 And what career opportunities will be available to me?
 Understanding the distinction between business analytics and data science became essential.

 To begin my discovery path, I jumped to the jobs section in my search.
 One of the most attractive qualities of these degrees was the salaries.
 According to ONET OnLine, a government-sponsored database, a business analyst earns an average of $88,550 per year while a data scientist earns $122,840 per year.
 The figures looked attractive to me, but why were they so different?
 I had to go back to the basics and find out.